josephdickson11/josephdickson11/README.md

 # Hi, I'm Ola 👋

-DevOps Engineer specializing in cloud infrastructure, automation, and security.
+DevOps Engineer specializing in cloud infrastructure, full-stack development, automation, and security.
 I build resilient systems and streamline workflows — from code to cloud.

 ## What I Do